ibm-cloud-docs/cephaas/iam_access.md

 | `resource-controller.instance.update` | Administrator, Editor, Operator | Update a {{site.data.keyword.cephaas_short}} deployment.
 Allowed to modify {{site.data.keyword.cephaas_short}} deployment parameters such as name, quota settings and S3 Certificate for object.
 Allowed to create, list and delete object credentials within the service instance.
 Allowed to create, **view**, list, update and delete block volumes and hosts within the service instance. |
 {: caption="Table 3.
 IAM action descriptions"}

-All the roles including the `Viewer` role provide some service actions using plaform services within the deployments.
+All the roles including the `Viewer` role provide some service actions using plaform level roles within the deployments.
 Use caution when assiging these roles to users.
 {: attention}

 ## Assigning access to {{site.data.keyword.cephaas_short}} in the console